USFWC Board and Staff

 Denise Hernandez is the Vice President of Human Resources at Cooperative Home Care Associates (CHCA).
 Denise started working in 2003 when CHCA had just signed a Collective Bargaining Agreement with 1199 Service Employees International Union (SEIU).
 She was instrumental in creating a Joint Labor Management Committee which focused on creating a strong partnership between CHCA and 1199, while respecting the governance structure and labor relationship.
 Denise facilitated the Coaching Approach to Communications Training for all CHCA office members.
 In addition, she worked to incorporate these skills within the culture of the company.
 Denise has implemented fun and creative ways to engage members.
 She assisted in creating a zoom BINGO session, “Making CHCA Stronger”, which focused on building worker awareness in tasks and events that positively impact our organization.
 Denise also leads the Joy @ Work Committee whose task is to identify reasons that workers feel burnout and implement solutions to address those feelings.
 In her spare time, Denise enjoys spending quality time with her husband, daughter, and son.
 They enjoy playing board games and going to the movies.
 Denise has a bachelor’s degree in Business Administration from the Interamerican University of Puerto Rico.

-Sustainable Economies Law Center, At-Large Director, appointed 2022, and co-chair for the Racial Economic Justice Council
+Sustainable Economies Law Center.
+First elected 2016, reelected 2023.
+Co-chair for the Racial Economic Justice Council

 Ricardo Samir Nuñez is a worker cooperative ecosystem development specialist supporting cultural practices, policies, organizations, and systemic changes that allow communities to build beyond the interlocking systems of imperialist white supremacist capitalist patriarchy.
 He is currently the Director of Economic Democracy and a Staff Attorney at the Sustainable Economies Law Center where he collaborates on educational programs, legal services, policy advocacy, and regional and national ecosystem development to restore human labor to right relationship with people and the planet.
 He is board president of the US Federation of Worker Cooperatives and an at-large board member at the California Center for Cooperative Development and the Southern California Focus on Cooperation.
 He also became a lawyer without going to law school through California’s Law Office Study Program.